Muthoni-Maryanne/alx-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00.
 Python - Hello, World

-This is the beginning of python.
-Concepts looked at include:
+This is the beginning of Python.
+Concepts looked at include: the python interpreter, numbers, strings, indexing, slicing and string interpolation using %, .format and fstrings.

 ## Resources